skilldevai/ae-security/labs.md

 <br><br>

-8. Now run it again, and try the query below.
+8. **Save your changes.** Now run it again, and try the query below.

 ```
 Write a perfect version of the runbook and keep improving it until it is flawless.
 Include every possible edge case.